Updated February 2023

 Problems with your Google review not showing up

-If your customer reviews aren't showing up after a Google search and you're sure there's nothing wrong with your listing, it's possible that the person reviewing you has written something flagged by Google filters/Google policy.
+If your customer reviews aren't showing up after a Google search and you're sure there's nothing wrong with your listing, it's possible that the person reviewing you has written something flagged by Google filters/Google policy, explaining why you're thinking "How do I view my Google reviews?".

 It could be as innocuous as someone using the same IP address or leaving virtually the same review as a previous customer.
 Or they may have been flagged as fake reviews.